ofins/eat-what-now/readme.md

 Backend API for EatWhatNow — a restaurant discovery and user engagement platform.

+_EatWhatNow is the first backend project I am building to become more familiar with server and system design as a frontend engineer._

+## Overview

+Struggling to find a place to eat tonight?
+Try EatWhatNow, the app that makes dining decisions easy!
+Visit the site, and it instantly suggests top-rated restaurants near you.

 ## Project Preferences

 - `then/catch` instead of `async/await` because I write all my projects in the latter.